-Our theme this year is “Saluting Norwegian Immigrants” and we will be marching on May 15th on 3rd Avenue ending at Leif Eriksson Park.
+Our theme this year is “Journeying Through 65 Years” and we will be marching on May 21st down 3rd Avenue ending at Leif Eriksson Park.
 Come and join us for a wonderful afternoon.

 There are more than 4.5 million people of Norwegian ancestry in the U.S. today.
-Of these, approximately 3 million claim 'Norwegian' as their sole or primary ancestry.
 Norwegian-Americans actively celebrate and maintain their heritage in many ways.
-Much of it centers on their Lutheran religion and their culinary customs (e.g., lutefisk and lefse), costumes (bunad), and Norwegian holidays (Syttende Mai, May 17th) are popular.
+Much of it centers on their Lutheran religion and their culinary customs (e.g., lutefisk and lefse), costumes (bunad), and the Norwegian holiday Syttende Mai, (May 17th).
+I welcome you to come and march with me in Brooklyn.
+Find me at the front of the parade.

 Barbara Berntsen, General Chair